MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ![Postman Select Environment](postman-environment-3.png)

-With our environment in place, the next step is to import the API collection.
+Now that the environment is set up, let’s move on to importing the API collection.

 ## Import API Collection